 For the last decade or more, Holyoke community leaders, social and human service agency staff, residents, educators and those of us who come from area college campuses have met together to consider ways to ensure that campus-community partnerships are practiced to the highest ethical and practical standards.
 The “Campus-Community Partnership Project” yielded the Holyoke Campus Community Compact.
 Mount Holyoke’s CBL Program is a signatory to that Compact, and as such, we seek to abide by its principles.
 The Holyoke Campus Community Compact web site is a resource to further advance these principles.

-On campus, the Principles of Practice guide Mount Holyoke faculty and students toward sustainable, ethical practices that value rigorous and meaningful academic learning as an essential outcome of campus-community partnerships.
+Principles of Practice guide Mount Holyoke faculty and students toward sustainable, ethical practices that value rigorous and meaningful academic learning as an essential outcome of campus-community partnerships.

 CBL Program Coordinator and Director of Community Engagement Alan Bloomgarden wrote this essay on Sustainability and Community-Based Learning.